atyppo/Wiegotcha-Build-Guide/README.md

 Amazon link: https://www.amazon.com/gp/product/B00HF4NUSS/ref=oh_aui_detailpage_o08_s01?ie=UTF8&psc=1

 ##### 16GB MicroSD Card ($6.80 as of 10/16/18)
 Not much to say here.
 When you receive the card, format to FAT format.
 Card must be at least 8GB in size.
-I chose 16GB in case I needed extra storage.
+I chose 16GB in case I needed extra storage because of the negligible difference in price.

 Amazon link: https://www.amazon.com/gp/product/B004ZIENBA/ref=oh_aui_detailpage_o09_s00?ie=UTF8&psc=1

 ##### Vibrating Motor ($5.22 as of 10/16/18)
 Entirely optional.
-It causes the reader to vibrate instead of emit a noise when a card is read.
+It causes the reader to vibrate instead of emit a noise when a credential is read.
 This can be found cheaper elsewhere, but I tried to include as many Amazon links as possible to make it simple to order everything.
 I purchased it, but chose not to install it because I am not experienced at soldering.
 Mike's post details how to install this.

 Amazon link: https://www.amazon.com/gp/product/B00OKCPXOC/ref=oh_aui_detailpage_o08_s01?ie=UTF8&psc=1